mvalipour/mvalipour.github.io/_posts/2015-05-30-identityserver3-json-response-mode.md

 ## Solution

-IdentityServer uses `response_mode` parameter to determine the type of response send back to the requester.
+IdentityServer uses `response_mode` parameter to determine the type of response sent back to the requester.
 Possible options for this parameter are:

 - `form_post`: this is the value used in the standard scenario, where idServer returns an html response that contains a `<form>` with all of the response parameters as hidden fields.
 - `fragment`: in this case idServer response is a `302` status code with location header set to `redirect_uri` plus the response parameters set as the hash/fragment part.